-Prepping to hike the John Muir Trail (JMT) can be daunting, there are so many things to take into consideration: permits, which direction to hike, transportation and logistics, gear and equipment, and elevation.
+Prepping to hike the John Muir Trail (JMT) can be daunting, there are so many things to take into consideration: permits, which direction to go, transportation and logistics, gear and equipment, and elevation.
 The final thing that needs to be considered, but probably will consume the most time and is the most labor-intensive part of the planning process (in my opinion, other than training), is the food.
-Unlike the Appalachian Trail (AT) and most of the Pacific Crest Trail (PCT), resupply locations are far and few between, so careful planning is needed to sustain you for long stretches.
+Unlike the Appalachian Trail (AT) and most of the Pacific Crest Trail (PCT), resupply locations are far, and few between, so careful planning is needed to sustain you for long stretches.
 Depending on the pace you plan to hike, days between resupply points can be as far as 9-10 days for the longest stint.

 In addition to determining how much food to buy, what food to buy, and how the food will be prepared, you will need to consider how much the food is going to weigh.
 Seriously, who knew food could be so complicated?

 I began my planning with the painful permit process (more on that in another post), which in turn, determined where I would start my hike.
 I would be starting in the south, hiking up the PCT to where the trail meets the JMT.
 I would then hike east on the JMT to summit Mt.
 Whitney and then turn around, hike the same segment I just hiked, and then continue north on the JMT.

 With a conservative hiking pace in mind, I estimated the number of days I would have to hike before the first resupply…8 days!
 I then took a look at the rest of the trail and where the resupply points were located and calculated the distances I would have to travel between them, and then how long it would be to each one.
 The second resupply point turned out to be a stretch of 9 days!
 Eeks!